osudrl/cassie-trajectory-editor/WRITEUP.md

 <img align="right" src="https://i.imgur.com/2nrSmNf.png" width=250 >

-As explained simply [here](https://medium.com/unity3danimation/overview-of-inverse-kinematics-9769a43ba956), Inverse Kinematics describes the problem of setting joint angles such that the position (dependent on these joint angles) of a body, like a foot, ends up at the desired position.
+[Explained simply](https://medium.com/unity3danimation/overview-of-inverse-kinematics-9769a43ba956), inverse kinematics describes the problem of setting joint angles such that the position (dependent on these joint angles) of a body, like a foot, ends up at the desired position.
 For the trajectory tool, the IK solver performs calculations when a node is dragged and dropped while the nodes are in positional mode.